 Weak immune system

 Papillomas are highly contagious and can easily infect the dogs with low levels of immunity.
-Young pups with developing immune systems and senior dogs with weakened immunity are more at risk of being affected by warts.
+Warts affect young pups with developing immune systems and senior dogs with weakened immunity more frequently.

 Direct transmission

 An infected dog can pass on the virus to other dogs, when it comes in contact with the others.
-The virus gets transmitted through mouth, nose or any openings on the skin surface.
-Insects are also known to carry the virus and spread it through bites.
+The virus spreads through the mouth, nose, or any openings on the skin surface.
+Insects can also carry the virus and spread it through bites.

 Indirect transmission

 Virus that is shed on surfaces by the infected dog can survive up to two months.
-Virus can then easily get transferred to other things such as toys, bed or food.
-When other dogs come in contact with these contaminated items, they get infected too.
+The virus can easily transfer to other things like toys, beds, or food.
+When other dogs come into contact with these contaminated items, they become infected as well.

 Vaccination